 EBR planning for possible shelter openings

+BATON ROUGE - As of 6 a.m., Sunday a shelter at the FG Clark Activity Center (801 Harding Blvd.
+Baton Rouge, LA) on Southern University's campus is open in East Baton Rouge Parish.

-BATON ROUGE - The city-parish is planning to open two shelters, if needed, and hopes to have the facilities ready by Sunday.
+On Saturday, the city-parish said it was planning planning to open two shelters, if needed, and have the facilities ready by Sunday.

 Stream WBRZ newscasts all weekend here.